 Why would there be, since everything that He does is always right, fair, and just?
 To oppose the rule of the Messiah would be to place one’s self on the side of wrong or injustice.
 The reason that the rule of the Messiah will be absolute and without appeal or opposition is that there will be no unrighteousness in any of His judgments.
 It is easy to recognize just decisions when they are carried out correctly.
 It is not hard to submit to someone who is always good, kind, merciful, full of compassion, and absolute in perfect justice.
 Of such will be the wonderful kingdom of the Messiah when He returns to earth to establish and rule over His glorious dominion, forever.

-The Preceding is from the new book: “Honest Men,” by Robert Clifton Robinson, now available at Amazon
+The Preceding is from the new book: “These Things Were Written: An Expositional Treatise Of The Life, Death, And Resurrection Of Jesus,” by Robert Clifton Robinson, now available at Amazon.

 Categories: Following Jesus, Forgiveness of Sin, Honest Men, How Salvation Occurs, Pleasing the Lord, Robert Clifton Robinson, Salvation through Jesus, True Repentance, We must see our need, What is required for Heaven?